diveshthapa/foodR/README.md

 # foodR
-Food Rcipe App
+Food Recipe App -

-Its a college 6th semester project based on flutter as fronted and firesbase as backend and cloud storage.
+Its a college 6th semester project based on flutter as fronted and firebase as backend &c loud storage.

 Here are some of its features :